 Katie – regular ground beef, Rachel's Asparagus, Pea and Basil salad

-Everyone brought a variety of burger toppings :)
+Everyone brought a variety of burger to

 My favorite discovery of the evening was Katie's cousin's yummy salad recipe: